jmariomejiap/codeQuality/README.md

-**Code Quality** is a platform to track and visualize testing code coverage during your entire development cycle.
+**Code Quality** is a platform to track and visualize testing code coverage during the entire development cycle.
 So you can easily see all changes and trends.

 Why tracking and visualizing your test coverage results?